-Hilarious in Hindsight: Just two years before the film came out, Brad Pitt and Cate Blanchett were slated to play the leads in The Fountain, but ultimately dropped out.
+Just two years before the film came out, Brad Pitt and Cate Blanchett were slated to play the leads in The Fountain, but ultimately dropped out.
 In that film, they also would have played two star-crossed lovers dealing with the complications caused by unusual movement through time.
+Though in the same year that The Fountain came out, Pitt and Blanchett DID appear together as a married pair undergoing difficulties in Babel (which, to go along with the time movement, had an unusual sequencing of its events).

 Hollywood Homely: Subverted as Benjamin refers to Elizabeth (Tilda Swinton) as "plain as paper".
 When we first see her she is indeed plainly dressed and nothing remarkable.
 However as her and Benjamin's relationship progresses we get to see her done to the nines on a few occasions.